coreywagehoft/openmannet-docs/README.md

 ### Mesh Point
 A Mesh Point is a node that connects to the 802.11s mesh.
 It can bridge its Ethernet or 2.4/5 GHz Wi-Fi interface into the HaLow mesh.
 Recommendation: For the first-time setup, do NOT enable bridging on the Mesh Point.
 This makes it easier to confirm connectivity by checking the Mesh Gate first.
 Once you verify the Mesh Point is joining the mesh, rerun the wizard and enable bridging.
 If your node does not connect over Halow, you will not be able to connect without connecting physically.

+The Mesh Point you will want to use bridge mode as well, so that you are on the same network as the other EUDs.

 ---